Accueil

 Step 5: Finishing touches and adjustments

-• Level the surface using a rake.
+• Even out the surface with a rake

-• Check the edges for a clean finish
+• Check edges for a clean finish

-• Water lightly to stabilize the mulch.
+• Water lightly to stabilize the mulch

 Mulch maintenance

-• Add mulch as needed, usually once a year.
+• Add mulch as needed, usually once a year

 Frequently Asked Questions